Diabetic Retinopathy

 Causes and Risk Factors for Diabetic Retinopathy

 The primary cause of diabetic retinopathy is prolonged high blood sugar levels associated with diabetes.
 Poor blood sugar control over time increases the risk of retinal damage.
 High blood pressure and high cholesterol further increase the likelihood of developing diabetic eye disease.
 The longer a person has diabetes, the greater their risk of developing diabetic retinopathy.
+Pregnancy and kidney disease can also increase the risk and severity of diabetic retinopathy.

-Diabetic Retinopathy Diagnosis and Eye Testing
+Diagnosis and Eye Testing

 Diagnosing diabetic retinopathy involves a comprehensive eye examination and detailed imaging of the retina.
 Advanced diagnostic tools allow our specialists to detect early retinal changes before symptoms occur.
 Retinal photography and scans help monitor disease progression and guide treatment decisions.
 Early diagnosis allows for timely intervention and improved long-term outcomes.